 Post the Fellowship, I was very sure that I wanted to join an established design team to learn in a structured manner and contribute effectively.
 Before getting into Unacademy, I had one offer from a company that I wanted to join, infact it was a company that I had applied for but couldn’t make it into before the Fellowship, but fortunately my application went through this time.
 At around the same time, I also had an opportunity to be at Unacademy, where after 4-5 rounds of interviews I made it in, which is where I’ve ultimately joined too.

 Unacademy is a company that I believe has one of the best design teams and is one of the most well designed products in the market.
 I have even thought of applying to their design roles earlier, but always lacked the confidence to make a successful application.
-It is a company that I’ve been following since I started out in Design and I’ve been following them closely and have seen how they’ve evolved as a company.
+I’ve been following them since I started out in Design and have seen how they’ve evolved as a company.
 So, I’m super pumped to finally be working here.

 Applications for cohort 2 are open and being processed on a rolling basis!
-First 3 weeks are open and free to all shortlisted candidates.
 Apply now!Learn More

 We publish guides & interviews, organize events, courses, and programs to help you explore and learn design.